muntashir-islam/k8s-admission-controller/deployment_name_validator_ac/README.md

 # Deloyment Validation Webhook

-This repository contains a Python-based Kubernetes Admission Controller that performs the following operations:
+This repository contains a Golang-based Kubernetes Admission Controller that performs the following operations:

-1. **Mutation Webhook**: Automatically adds the prefix `stage-` to the names of incoming Kubernetes `Deployments`.
+1. **Mutation Webhook**: Automatically adds the given prefix or `prod-` if no prefix given to the names of incoming Kubernetes `Deployments`.
-2. **Validation Webhook**: Validates that Kubernetes `Deployments` have the prefix `stage-` in their names.
+2. **Validation Webhook**: Validates that Kubernetes `Deployments` have the given prefix or `prod-` if no prefix given in their names.
 If not, it rejects the deployment.

 ## Features

-- Mutates deployment names by adding the `stage-` prefix if it’s missing.
+- Mutates deployment names by adding the given prefix  or `prod-` if it’s missing.
-- Validates that deployment names start with `stage-` to enforce naming conventions.
+- Validates that deployment names start with given prefix or `prod-` if it’s missing to enforce naming conventions.
 - Provides detailed logging for debugging and monitoring.
 - Implements secure communication using TLS.